 End the exploitation of big cats

 We all have an obligation to do more to save iconic big cats, and now is the time.
-We are closer than ever to passing the U.S. Big Cat Public Safety Act (H.R.
-263/S. 1210).
-If you live in the United States, you can help get us over the finish line.
-This critical bill would effectively end ownership of big cats that are designated as “pets” in the U.S., while also ending their exploitation as ‘photo props’.
+If you live in the United States, thank your Senators for supporting the Big Cat Public Safety Act which was signed into law by President Biden in December 2022.
 If you live outside of the U.S., you can add your voice to our global petition—and pledge to take safe selfies that respect animals, not endanger them.

 We have the power to change the course of history for big cats around the world, and it starts with what we do here at home.